Leva del biberón

-The "Leva del Biberón" (also known as the "quinta del Biberón ", baby bottle in Spanish) was the name given to the levies of 1938 and 1939 throughout the territory that republican Spain still controlled during the last years of the Spanish Civil War, with boys aged from 14 to 18.
+The "leva del Biberón" (also known as the "quinta del Biberón", the "Baby Bottle Levy" in English) was the name given to the levies of 1938 and 1939 throughout the territory that republican Spain still controlled during the last years of the Spanish Civil War, with boys aged from 14 to 18.
 Mobilized by order of the President of the Second Spanish Republic, Manuel Azaña, at the end of April 1938.
-At that time, Franco's troops had attacked Lleida, Gandesa, Balaguer, Tremp and Camarasa and were taking control of the last points of republican resistance.
+At that time, Franco's troops had attacked Lleida, Gandesa, Balaguer, Tremp and Camarasa and were taking control of the last points of republican resistance in Catalonia.

 Objective

-In total, some 30,000 young people were called up, coming from all over the national territory to fight on the Republican side: Murcia, Catalonia, Old Castilla and Valencia, among others.
-They were under the command of Lluís Companys, among whom would be counted future personalities such as Jesús Blasco.
-First they had to cover auxiliary tasks, but on 25 July 1938 they were already participating in the Republican offensive of the Battle of the Ebro, the vast majority being minors, some kids were only 14 years old.
+In total, some 30,000 young people were called up, coming from all over the national territory to fight on the republican side: Murcia, Catalonia, Old Castilla and Valencia, among others.
+Among them there were future personalities such as cartoonist Jesús Blasco.
+First they had to cover auxiliary tasks, but on 25 July 1938 they were already participating in the Republican offensive which triggered the Battle of the Ebro, the vast majority being minors, some kids were only 14 years old.

-It is believed that it received this name when Federica Montseny referred to all of them in this way: “Seventeen years old? but they still are sucking the baby bottle!».
+It is believed that it received this name when Federica Montseny referred to all of them in this way: “Seventeen years old? but they still are sucking the baby bottle!".